-According to the U.S. Environmental Protection Agency, polystyrene foam foodservice products constitute less than 1% by both weight and volume, of our country’s municipal solid waste.
-In fact, all paper and plastic single-use packaging items—including foam—make up only 1.4 percent of municipal solid waste, and more paper cups end up in landfills than foam cups.
+According to the U.S. Environmental Protection Agency , polystyrene foam foodservice products constitute less than 1% by both weight and volume of our country’s municipal solid waste.
+In fact, all paper and plastic single-use packaging items—including foam—make up only 1.4 percent of municipal solid waste, and more paper cups end up in landfills than EPS foam items.

-The truth is, non-plastics, such as food waste and paper, represent 67 percent of trash composition by weight and 57 percent by volume.
+When looking at landfill statistics, the truth is non-plastics, such as food waste and paper, represent 67 percent of trash composition by weight and 57 percent by volume.
 Overall, the environmental impact from the materials and energy used in making paper cups, as well as the emissions from incinerating or burying paper cups exceeds the impact of making and disposing of cups made of polystyrene foam.

 Contrary to popular public belief, waste does not readily biodegrade in modern landfills.
 Municipal solid waste landfills are designed to discourage biodegradation by isolating the waste from oxygen, sunlight, and water – the three elements needed for biodegradation.
 Modern landfills are well-engineered facilities managed under strict federal and state regulations to ensure the protection of human health and the environment.